 If you want to calculate the volume or surface area inside a polygon, all you need are the grid file and a polygon (either drawn in a base layer, or in a vector file format).
 The steps are:

 - Grid the data over the entire rectangular bounding box.
 You can choose to create a map from the grid file, if desired.

 - Define the polygon for the area(s) you want to calculate the volume within.
 You can either:

-- Add an empty base layer to the map, edit the base layer, draw the polygon(s) you want, and stop editing the base layer.
+- Add an empty base layer to the map and draw the polygon(s) you want.

 - Obtain a vector file of the polygon in a vector format (e.g. DXF, SHP, BLN, KML, MIF, etc).
 You can choose to add this to the map as a base layer, if desired.

 - Create a vector file containing the polygon.
 If you need help creating one, please see the article How can I create a BLN file in Surfer?.

 - In the Upper Surface section, choose a grid-based map from the dropdown list, or click Browse to navigate to and select your grid file.